sreevallabh04/3D-solar-system/README.md

 ---

 ## 🙌 Credits & Learning
-- Built by [Your Name] as part of an internship assignment
+- Built by [Sreevallabh] as part of an internship assignment
 - Powered by [Three.js](https://threejs.org/) and [Vite](https://vitejs.dev/)
 - Custom shaders, real-time controls, and a focus on clean, modular code